Mthanh/clipboard_google_translate/README.md

 # B. Run
 ## 5. Run and build
-1. run by double click main.exe inside dist
+1. run by double click main.exe inside dist. (need to do 6. first)
 2. using cmd "python3 PATH/main.py"
 3. build by using pycharm, eclipse or something else